eczlaw/hastyhorse/README.md

 to work with a single Main Deck and GY.

 The decklist to play the format is provided as ``HastyHorse.ydk``.
-You have to enable *Dont't check Deck contents* and *Dont't check Deck size*, as the decklist has more than 3 copies of some cards and contains more than 60 cards.
+In the Duel settings, you have to enable *Don't check Deck contents* and *Don't check Deck size*, as the decklist has more than 3 copies of some cards and contains more than 60 cards.
 Only one deck is needed.
 The other player's deck is irrelevant, but it has to contain cards that make up the starting hand.